The pike is one of the world’s most popular freshwater game fish, and millions of anglers target this species using various methods and techniques.

-For those big American Northerners, I recommend the Ranger Nets Big Game Landing Net.
-It has a smoothly sliding 48” octagon handle and a large heavy-duty hoop of 28” x 30”.
-If you are choosing a net depth of 48”, it is safe to say that any pike, no matter its size, will fit in this net!
+For those big old northern pike, I recommend the StowMaster Tournament Series Landing Net.
+It has a total length of 116” and a large heavy-duty hoop of 36×38”.
+With a net depth of 48”, it is safe to say that any pike, no matter the size, will fit in this net!

-Check out the Ranger Nets Big Game Landing Net at Bass Pro Shops: here
+Check out the StowMaster Tournament Landing Net on Amazon here

 Helpful Tools for Pike Fishing

-Long nose pliers are a great tool for unhooking pike without having to put your hands into the pike’s teeth.filled mouth.
-Every fisherman should always have those with him!
+Longnose pliers are a great tool for unhooking pike without having to put your hands into the pike’s teeth-filled mouth.
+Every fisherman should have pliers with him when fishing for pike!

-They also enable a firm grip and a quick and smooth release of your big trophy pike.
-For less than $20, it’s definitely a smart investment!
+Additionally, they make a firm grip and a quick and smooth release of your big trophy pike possible.

-Amazon in the UK sell high quality stainless steel work gloves that are cut, and hence also pike teeth resistant.
+I have a pair of high-quality stainless steel work gloves that are cut and hence also pike teeth resistant.
 These comfy gloves are a simple and effective way to protect your hands and handle the fish safely.
 They also come at a very affordable price.

-You can check out the OVOS Stainless Steel Gloves on Amazon (UK): here
+You can check them out on Amazon right here

 The Revo Beast, for all practical purposes, specs out almost the same as a 5000 size Ambassadeur.
 Its $100 more, made in Asia rather than Sweden, and harder to maintain and repair.
 Unless one is dead set on owning a reel that resembles a bizarre spaceship, I really cant get my head around the hype.